Constructions using Galois Theory: Splitting Fields

 The coefficients of $g$ will be given by the solution of $\mathbf{x} A = \mathbf{b}$ where $\mathbf{b}$ is the vector $[\sum_i x_i \alpha^i, \ldots \sum_i x_i (\alpha^i)^{(n)}]$ of conjugates.
 We solve this system by multiplying by the dual basis matrix which is the inverse of $A$ to obtain the $x_i$ in a local splitting field.
 Mapping these $x_i$ back to $F$ we then compute the coefficients $\sum_i x_i B_i$ using the absolute basis $B = \{B_i\}$.

 \end{proof}

-\begin{theorem} Algorithm~\ref{tower} computes a splitting field of a polynomial $f \in F[x]$ where $F = \Q, \Q(\alpha), \F_q(t)$ if the chain $C$ of subgroups ends with the trivial group and Algorithm~\ref{split} computes a minimal degree splitting field of such polynomials. \end{theorem}
+\begin{theorem} Algorithm~\ref{tower} computes a splitting field of a polynomial $f \in F[x]$ where $F = \Q, \Q(\alpha), \F_q(t)$ if the chain $C$ of subgroups ends with the trivial group and Algorithm~\ref{split} computes a splitting field of such polynomials. \end{theorem}

 \begin{proof} The $k$th extension will have degree $\#T_k$ as in Theorem~\ref{th_fixed}, as $I$ being a $C_k$-relative $C_{k+1}$-invariant guarantees the roots of $g$ are not in a subfield of $K[x]/g$, so the field extension computed by Algorithm~\ref{tower} will have degree over $F$, the same degree as a splitting field.
 Let $S_f$ be a splitting field for $f$ over $F$ so that $G$ is the Galois group of $S_f/F$.